with Xavier Lambin, March 2019

-The impact of reputation on the outcomes of ethnic minority users of a popular ride-sharing platform is studied in this paper.
-Using a large unique dataset, we find that minorities achieve lower economic outcomes: compared to non-minority users, their listings are less popular, they sell fewer seats and have lower revenue.
+We study the impact of reputation on the outcomes of ethnic minority users of a popular ride-sharing platform.
+Using a large unique dataset, we find that minorities achieve low economic outcomes: compared to non-minority users, their listings are less popular, they sell fewer seats and have lower revenue.
 We also show that reputation is instrumental in reducing the ethnic performance gap, which is concentrated during the first interactions of minority drivers, and reduces substantially after they establish a reputation.
-We develop a model of career concerns, which allows us to model markets’ beliefs about the expected quality of service of drivers.
+We argue that minorities actively use the reputation system to counter discrimination.
+They exert additional effort, and in return receive high initial grades; this allows them to escape the discriminatory treatment relatively fast.
+To make this point, we develop a model of career concerns, which allows us to model markets’ beliefs about the expected quality of service of drivers.
 We show that these beliefs are formed based on socio-demographic characteristics of drivers and updated with reviews.
-We show that a significant part of the initial performance gap is due erroneous, overly pessimistic beliefs about the expected quality of minority drivers.
-Finally, we conduct a counterfactual analysis of this market in the absence of a reputation system.
-Our research stresses the importance of a well-designed reputation system in alleviating discrimination.
+We show that a significant part of the initial performance gap is due to erroneous, overly pessimistic beliefs about the expected quality of minority drivers.

-Emil Palikot: Competition-Innovation Nexus: Product vs. Process, does it matter?, December 2015
+Competition-Innovation Nexus: Product vs. Process, does it matter?

 This paper investigates competition and innovation relationship with a special focus on the product vs. process distinction.
 Competitive advantages stemming from different types of innovation are of distinct nature, therefore the impact of market structure on the firms’ incentives to innovate should differ.
 First, I develop a theoretical model allowing a study of differences in the competition-innovation relationship depending on the type of innovation: product vs. process.
 Second, conjectures stemming from the